-Shared storybook reading is the term used to describe the interactions between an adult and child while reading a storybook together.
+Shared storybook reading is the term used to describe the interactions between an adult and a child while reading a storybook together.
 Whether occurring at home or in classrooms, libraries, or other settings, caregiver-child shared reading is a strategy for developing early literacy skills in young children, and is at the core of book distribution programs like the Ohio Governor’s Imagination Library program.
 Numerous studies conducted over the last two decades have substantiated the evidence for shared reading as an approach to facilitate literacy skills.

 The evidence behind book distribution programs